Magnetic implant: Magnets and coatings

 The magnets used for implantation must be carefully selected and coated in order to successfully implant them.
 Size is important in this consideration, as too large of a magnet obstructs blood vessels and is likely to reject, or push out of the skin.
 For this reason, the most common magnet size is a 3×1mm neodymium disk magnet.
 Usually the magnets used are of the highest strength available, as a stronger magnet leads to higher magnetic field sensitivity.
 Perhaps the most important consideration is a coating for the magnet, as typical neodymium disk magnets are not suitable for implantation.
 Magnets must be coated in an inert and biosafe material, so the body does not attack the magnet.
 Popular magnet coatings include implant grade silicone, parylene, titanium nitride, gold and rhodium.

 Disc-magnets are implanted with a scalpel, tubes are inserted by scalpel or syringe.
 Procedures are often done either without anaesthesia, or, in some cases, ice water, due to legal issues regarding purchase of anaesthesia versus usage of numbing substances such as alcohol or cold.

 History

 Magnet implantation was first theorized in the mid 1990s by Steve Haworth and Jesse Jarrel, both body modification experts.
 Initially, the implants were designed to connect to rings or horns outside of the body, and were purely cosmetic.
 However, after talking to a friend who had a piece of steel lodged into his finger which allowed him to sense the presence of magnetic fields, Haworth realised that small magnets could be implanted in order to achieve this effect more efficiently.
-Since then, several companies have sold bio-safe, implantable magnets.
+Since then, several companies, such as Dangerous Things have sold bio-safe, implantable magnets.